-Satellite scenario
+Satellite based CNPC scenario

-UA/SAT link: For satellite component (UA/SAT link) two cases should be considered.
+UA/SAT link: For appropriate spectrum to be used for the satellite component, i.e. the link between UA and a satellite, two cases are considered.

-Case 1a: spectrum that, from a “mobile-satellite” point of view, should be explicitly allocated to AMS(R)S and shared only with other “aviation services” (e.g. ARNS, ARNSS, AM(R)S).
-In other words, an explicit allocation to AMS(R)S
+Case 1a: further spectrum that might be allocated to the AMS(R)S and shared only with other aeronautical radio services such as e.g. ARNS, ARNSS, AM(R)S).
+In other words, an explicit allocation of frequency spectrum to the AMS(R)S

 Case 1b: spectrum that can or could be used by AMS(R)S applications through an MSS allocation1, an AMSS allocation or an AMS(R)S allocation.

-It is worthwhile noting that mobile satellite systems currently providing AMS(R)S applications for manned aircraft are belonging to case 1b.
-However, such systems are currently used only above low density areas (e.g. oceans) and they are not the primary means of communication for applications related to the safety and regularity of flight.
+It is worth noting, that mobile satellite systems providing current capacity for the commercial manned aircraft on frequencies allocated to the AMS(R)S applications are belonging to case 1b.
+However, such systems are currently used only above low air traffic density areas (e.g. oceans) and they are not the primary means of communication for applications related to the safety and regularity of flight.

 While recognizing that, from a civil aviation radio perspective, case 1a seems to be the most appropriate case from a regulatory point of view, the airworthiness certification process of UAS is still at a very early stage of its development and will not be completed by WRC-12.
-As a consequence, WRC-12 should not take decisions that could, de facto, prevent some options within the airworthiness certification process of UAS (some existing or future satellite systems covered by case 1b might satisfy in due time appropriate international aeronautical standards that will be required within the airworthiness certification process of UAS).
+Concequently, WRC-12 is requested not take decisions that would, de facto, prevent options within the airworthiness certification process of UAS (Some existing or future satellite systems covered by case 1b might satisfy in due time appropriate international aeronautical standards that will be required within the airworthiness certification process of UAS).

-Therefore, WRC-12 should allow the two cases, considering that any use of a satellite allocation for the purpose of control and non-payload communication of UAS shall be in accordance with international aeronautical regulations
+Datalink diversity and redundancy are crucial elements in UAV communication link designs affecting largely the certification, qualification and the seamless world-wide operations in non-segregated airspaces.
+Multi-band systems, using frequency spectrum or combinations of spectrum allocated to FSS, MSS, AMSS and AMS(R)S) can achieve the required equivalent levels of safety.

-If it is not possible to conclude that a satellite system operating under AMSS or MSS allocations (case 1b) could meet in due time the appropriate international aeronautical standards, the logical consequence of the above would be that “explicit” allocations to AMS(R)S (opposed to AMS(R)S application within AMSS or MSS allocations) should fulfil the spectrum requirement of case 1a.
+Therefore, WRC-12 might consider to allow the two cases, considering that any use of a frequenca spectrum allocated to satellite services for the purpose of control and non-payload communication of UAS shall be in accordance with international aeronautical regulations.
+WRC-12 might also consider the use of FSS allocations for links between an UA and satellites operating on FSS bands.
+This might include to install a new agenda item to investigate the options in detail.

-For satellite component (SAT/CS link) two cases should be considered.
+For the communication link between an Earth station associated with a UA Control Station in charge of a UA (SAT/ UACS link) two cases should be considered.

-Case 2a: spectrum that, from a “mobile-satellite” point of view, should be explicitly allocated to AMS(R)S shared only with other “aviation services” (e.g. ARNS, ARNSS, AM(R)S).
-In other words, an explicit allocation to AMS(R)S
+Case 2a: Use of frequency spectrum allocated to the AMS(R)S and shared only with other aeronautical radio services such as e.g. ARNS, ARNSS, AM(R)S. In other words, an explicit allocation to AMS(R)S.

-Case 2b: spectrum that can or could be used by FSS and/or by AMS(R)S related applications through an MSS allocation3, an AMSS allocation3 or an AMS(R)S allocation.
+Case 2b: Use of frequency spectrum allocated to the FSS and/or AMS(R)S related applications through an MSS allocation3, an AMSS allocation3 or an AMS(R)S allocation.

-It is worthwhile noting that mobile satellite systems currently providing AMS(R)S applications for manned aircraft are using FSS allocations for the links between the satellite and the earth stations (few large earth stations satisfying the required regulations), therefore are belonging to case 2b.
-However, such systems are currently used only above low density areas (e.g. oceans) and that they are not the primary means of communication for applications related to the safety of and regularity flight.
+It is worth noting, that MSS satellite systems, currently providing applications in the AMS(R)S for manned aircraft are using FSS allocations for feeder links between Earth stations and the satellite (few large Earth stations complying with the applicable provisions), therefore are belonging to case 2b.
+However, such systems are currently used only above low air traffic density areas (e.g. oceans) and that they are not the primary means of communication for applications related to the safety of and regularity flight.